 What To Expect When You Visit Kalispell

 First things first, we’re glad you’re considering a visit to Kalispell, Montana.
-As you have likely heard, we are in Phase 2 of Montana’s reopening plan, which means that we are officially open for travel.
-As this is new for everyone - including our businesses, travelers and locals - we want to make sure that you understand how businesses are opening safely and the steps they are taking to protect their staff, customers and families, all while following the directives and guidelines from the phased reopening plan.
+As you have likely heard, we are in Phase 2 of Montana’s reopening plan.
+Although the state is open for travel our health professionals, businesses and locals want to make sure you understand importance of traveling responsibly.
+Our local businesses are working hard to be open safely, taking numerous steps to protect their staff, customers and families, all while following the directives and guidelines from the phased reopening plan.
+When in Montana please remember to:

 Arriving at Kalispell’s Glacier Park International Airport